xrrocha/dssg/README.md

 │   └── style.css            # CSS from SASS
 ├── img
 │   └── diagram.jpg          # Copied verbatim
-├── index.html               # HTML from AsciiDoc
-└── summary.html             # HTML from AsciiDoc
+└── index.html               # HTML from AsciiDoc
 ```

 That's it: no mandated directory structure, no complex configuration files, no BS!